11bDev/yall/README.md

 ## Support 💬

-If something's broken (and it probably is), check our [GitHub Issues](https://github.com/timappledotcom/yall/issues) or create a new one.
+If something's broken (and it probably is), check our [GitHub Issues](https://github.com/11bDev/yall/issues) or create a new one.
 Include:
 - What you did
 - What you expected to happen
 - What actually happened
+- Your device and Android version
 - Your favorite emoji (for emotional support)

 ## License 📄